AjLaddha/smart_irrigation_system/README.md

 # smart_irrigation_system
-The objective of our project is to detect soil moisture level in the fields and maintain it at an optimum level.
+The objective of this project is to detect soil moisture level in the fields and maintain it at an optimum level.
 Recently, there has been a sharp decrease in the availability of labour force in agricultural field and farmers are now heading towards